Parenting Arrangements

 For parents looking to reach their own child support agreement, our expert legal team offers experienced and measured legal guidance and representation in the mediation and/or negotiation process.
 We will ensure you understand your obligations or entitlements and once all parties are satisfied, ensure the document becomes legally binding and enforceable by law.

-The safety, welfare, and best interests of the children affected are always the top priority for our team in matters of child custody.
+The safety, welfare, and best interests of the children affected are always the top priority for our team in matters concerning the parenting of children.
 We understand that children are often the greatest concern for a parent going through a separation or divorce and take the responsibility of representing their interests very seriously.

 If the matter remains unresolved after mediation is attempted, the Mediator will issue a section 60 I certificate.
 This is a certificate referred to in section 60 I of the Family Law Act, 1975.
 The issue of the certificate then allows a party to commence court action to obtain parenting orders.